turkishdelightmu/obs-github/content/Full Stack Developer/Basic HTML/Working with Links/What Is the Difference Between Slashes, a Single Dot, and Double Dot in Path Syntax?.md

 ---
-title: What Is the Difference Between Slashes, a Single Dot, and Double Dot in Path Syntax?
+title: What is the Difference Between Slashes, a Single Dot, and Double Dot in Path Syntax?
 draft: false
 tags:
   - html